 If you have dry or sensitive skin then we do not recommend using alum blocks more than two or three times weekly as the minerals used are astringent which means that they draw moisture from the skin.

 Alum Blocs can also be used as an all-natural treatment for oily complexions and acne.
-An Alum Block is a great, natural product to combat greasy skin, spots and acne.
+An Alum crystal is a great, natural product to combat greasy skin, spots and acne.

-Don't use the Alum Block on the face more than twice daily as it could lead to the skin over-compensating by producing more oil.
+Don't use the Alum stone on the face more than twice daily as it could lead to the skin over-compensating by producing more oil.

 For centuries people in Africa, the Middle East and Asia have known that applying an Alum Block to the underarms will give excellent odour and sweat protection, an added benefit is it is 100% natural.

-An Alum Block is ideal for those who wish to use a natural antiperspirant.
-Apply the Alum Block to the underarms for a reliable, alcohol free antiperspirant.
+An Alum crystal is ideal for those who wish to use a natural antiperspirant.
+Apply the Alum stone to the underarms for a reliable, alcohol free antiperspirant.
 Alum Blocks are non-scented so you can still use your favourite scented deodorant.

 Alum Blocks are highly effective in controlling excess sweating.